noor-albader/training-material/topics/genome-annotation/tutorials/genome-annotation/tutorial.md

 ## Similarity Searches (BLAST)

-Functional gene annotation means the description of the biochemical and biological function of proteins.
+Functional gene annotation means the description of a gene's (or proteins's) identitiy from its biochemical, molecular, subcellular location to broader biological function.
+Other information functional gene annotation provides is it aliases, names of that gene that may relay infromation on its gene family it belongs to or its function.
 Possible analyses to annotate genes can be for example:

-- similarity searches
+- similarity searches (BLAST or other local aligners)
 - gene cluster prediction for secondary metabolites
 - identification of transmembrane domains in protein sequences
 - finding gene ontology terms